litl/peep/README.rst

 of objects.

 The reloading function runner was inspired by Bret Victor's talk, "Inventing on Principle".
-Automatic reexecution is the first step.
+Automatic reexecution is the first step, and peep may grow to include more functionality from that talk.

 Peep is a small API and has no dependencies outside of the Python standard library.
 It works with Python 2.6 and 2.7.